-- Royal Horticultural Society (RHS) - also has information about voluntary internships.
+- Royal Horticultural Society (RHS) - information about voluntary internships and apprenticeships.

 The training offered by agricultural and horticultural consultancies involves a mixture of short courses and project work, supervised by a senior and more experienced colleague.
 The structure and duration of any training programme will depend upon the size of the consultancy and the pressures of business.

-Graduates aiming to become technical consultants should look for employers who will provide the training necessary to obtain Basis (Registration) Ltd qualifications or equivalent.
+If you're aiming to become a technical horticulture consultant, you should look for employers who will provide the training necessary to obtain Basis (Registration) Ltd qualifications or equivalent.

-If you are an independent consultant, it will be your own responsibility to keep up to date both in your specialist area and in the horticultural sector overall.
-This is done mainly through personal contacts, short courses and attendance at conferences and will be at your own expense.
+As an independent consultant, you can keep up to date both in your specialist area and in the horticultural sector in general by networking with personal contacts, completing short courses and attending conferences.

-In commercial consultancies, progress is from junior consultant via senior consultant to team leader, with a possible invitation to become a partner or director.
+In commercial consultancies, progression is from junior consultant to senior consultant to team leader, with a possible invitation to become a partner or director.

-In manufacturing-based consultancies and the public sector, promotion from team leader will be to manager, either within the consultancy itself or in other areas of activity within the business or local authority.
+In manufacturing consultancies and the public sector, promotion from team leader will be to the role of manager, either within the consultancy itself or in other areas of activity within the business or local authority.

-You may combine consultancy work with running your own commercial growing business or teaching or conducting research in a university.
+You may combine consultancy work with running your own commercial growing business or with teaching or conducting research at university.